ai-dock/jupyter-pytorch/README.md

 # Jupyter PyTorch

-Run Jupyter lab or notebook with a Python, iPython and Pytorch included.
+Run Jupyter lab or notebook with Python, iPython and PyTorch included.

 ## About PyTorch